hu-macsy/simexpal/README.md

   <a href="https://badge.fury.io/py/simexpal"><img src="https://badge.fury.io/py/simexpal.svg"></a>
 </p>

-# What is SimexPal?
+# simexpal

-_SimexPal_ is a python based tool to setup, manage, launch, monitor, and evaluate algorithmic experiments. _SimexPal_ is mainly developed by the MACSy (Modelling and Analysis of Complex Systems) group where graph data is at the core of most projects.
+_simexpal_ is a python based tool to setup, manage, launch, monitor, and evaluate algorithmic experiments. _simexpal_ is mainly developed by the MACSy (Modelling and Analysis of Complex Systems) group where graph data is at the core of most projects.
 Therefore, the tool provides some special functionality for graph algorithm experiments.
-However, this does not limit _SimexPal_ to be only used for graph algorithm experiments, but is a tool that can be used to setup and manage almost all algorithmic experiments.
+However, this does not limit _simexpal_ to be only used for graph algorithm experiments, but is a tool that can be used to setup and manage almost all algorithmic experiments.

 Since algorithmic experiments require several tasks in a specific order, the goal of this tool is to clearly describe and automatize these ordered, and consecutively executed tasks.
-Firstly, _SimexPal_ allows to make quick changes to the experiment setup.
+Firstly, _simexpal_ allows to make quick changes to the experiment setup.
 Secondly, it allows to describe experiments that are easy to rerun.
-When describing the necessary steps, even users with no knowledge of _SimexPal_ should be able to quickly setup and execute the described experiments.
+When describing the necessary steps, even users with no knowledge of _simexpal_ should be able to quickly setup and execute the described experiments.

-_SimexPal_ consists of both a command line interface (CLI) utility and a python package.
+_simexpal_ consists of both a command line interface (CLI) utility and a python package.
 While the CLI can be used to perform many common tasks with minimal configuration, the Python package can be employed when more extensive customization is necessary.

-## SimexPal Feature Set Summary
+## Feature Set Summary

 The following is a non-exhaustive list of the functionality provided by
 SimexPal:

-- resolve external resources such as git repositories
+- **resolve external resources** such as git repositories
-- describe and setup build processes
+- describe and setup **build processes**
-- describe experiments
+- declaratively describe **experiments** the YAML language
-- define parameters and parameter permutations
+- define **parameters** and parameter permutations
-- manage _instances_ / data sets
+- manage **data sets** and specifically graph data
-- run and monitor experiments
+- **run and monitor** experiments on multiple computing platforms
-- evaluate experiments
+- **evaluate** experiment results

 ## Why should I use SimexPal?